Megadeth: 1986–1987: Peace Sells... but Who's Buying?

 According to Mustaine, Megadeth was under pressure to deliver another successful album: "That sophomore offering is the 'be-all or end-all' of any band.
 You either go to the next level, or it's the beginning of the nadir."
 Mustaine composed the music for the album, with the other members adding arrangement ideas.

+Megadeth in 1986.
+From left to right: Chris Poland, Dave Mustaine, Gar Samuelson and David Ellefson.

 The album was produced on a $25,000 budget from Combat Records.
 Dissatisfied with its financial limitations, the band left Combat and signed with Capitol Records.
 Capitol bought the rights to the album, and hired producer Paul Lani to remix the earlier recordings.
 Released in late 1986, Peace Sells... but Who's Buying? has clearer production and more sophisticated songwriting.
 Mustaine wanted to write socially conscious lyrics, unlike mainstream heavy metal bands who sang about "hedonistic pleasures".
 The album was noted for its political commentary and helped Megadeth expand its fanbase.
 The title track was the album's second single, and was accompanied by a music video that received regular airplay on MTV.

 In February 1987, Megadeth was the opening act on Alice Cooper's Constrictor tour, and the following month began its first headlining world tour in the United Kingdom.
 The 72-week tour was supported by Overkill and Necros, and continued in the United States.
 During the tour, Mustaine and Ellefson considered firing Samuelson for his drug abuse.
 According to Mustaine, Samuelson had become too much to handle when intoxicated.
 Drummer Chuck Behler traveled with Megadeth for the last dates of the tour as the other band members feared Samuelson would not be able to continue.
 Poland quarreled with Mustaine, and was accused of selling band equipment to buy heroin.
 As a result, Samuelson and Poland were asked to leave Megadeth in 1987, with Behler becoming the band's full-time drummer.

 Poland was initially replaced by Jay Reynolds of Malice, but as the band began working on its next record, Reynolds was replaced by his guitar teacher, Jeff Young, when Megadeth was six weeks into the recording of its third album.